terra-classic-io/website/CONTRIBUTE.md

         galaxy-station.webp   # 180x180 optimized WebP (22 KB)
   ```

+## Project Categories

+The following categories are used to group projects:

+- `for-developers`
+  This category is for projects that are related to Terra Classic development.
+Example: documentation, tooling, etc.
+- `infrastructure`
+  This category is for projects that are related to Terra Classic infrastructure.
+Example: nodes, etc.
+- `tools`
+  This category is for projects that are related to Terra Classic tools.
+Example: launchpads, analytics, etc.
+- `bridges`
+  This category is for projects that are related to Terra Classic bridges.
+Example: IBC bridges, etc.
+- `validators`
+  This category is for projects that are related to Terra Classic validators.
+Example: discussion groups, monitoring, node hosting, etc.
+- `entertainment`
+  This category is for projects that are related to Terra Classic entertainment.
+Example: games, etc.
+- `information`
+  This category is for projects that are related to Terra Classic information.
+Example: news, media, etc.
+- `wallets`
+  This category is for projects that are related to wallets supporting Terra Classic.
+- `cex`
+  This category is for projects that are related to centralized exchanges supporting Terra Classic.
+- `dex`
+  This category is for projects that are related to decentralized exchanges supporting Terra Classic.
+- `applications`
+  This category is for projects that are related to applications built on or for Terra Classic.

+**Important**: The first listed category for a project is considered the main category.
+One project can be listed in multiple categories.
+Projects with unrelated categories added, won't be approved by the reviewers.

 ## Deployment

 - **Create a pull request**: Open a pull request against the `main` branch.